 - unification of activities between planning policy, integrated activities, tools, resources offered and other forms of support increasing the effectiveness of internationalization at the local level;

-support and integration of local organizations in order to avoid duplication of similar activities/approaches at different levels, and using a range of skills and experiences while working for common goals and developing tools.
+support and integration of local organizations to avoid duplication of similar activities/approaches at different levels, and using a range of skills and experiences while working for common goals and developing tools.

-- creating a competitive local identity (branding) in order to support the region, SMEs and business entities in identifying and recognizing new markets;
+- creating a competitive local identity (branding) to support the region, SMEs and business entities in identifying and recognizing new markets;

 - cooperation for competitiveness (value chain): vision and joint work that allows the creation of added value, supply chain planning, increasing the ability to respond to market needs and trends.